open-telemetry/oteps/text/0120-metric-trace-log-conversion.md

 ## Future possibilities

-Once this Otep is accepted, Otel exporters can produce standarized logs for all metrics and traces increasing compatability between Otel and reducing confusion.
+Once this Otep is accepted, Otel exporters can produce standarized logs for all metrics and traces increasing compatibility between Otel and reducing confusion.
 We can also create further mappings for well known tracing or metric formats from other systems.